Web Scraping APIs

 What's the difference between data parsing and data extraction?

-Extraction is getting the data out of the source; parsing is structuring raw data into usable fields.
-In scraping they overlap - you parse the fetched HTML to extract the data.
+Extraction is getting the data out of the source; parsing is structuring that raw data into usable fields.
+In scraping the two overlap - you parse the fetched HTML in order to extract the data.

 What tools parse HTML?

-Beautiful Soup and lxml/PyQuery (Python), jsoup (Java), Cheerio (Node), plus CSS selectors, XPath, and regex for targeted cases.
+Common ones are Beautiful Soup and lxml/PyQuery (Python), jsoup (Java), and Cheerio (Node).
+You can also use CSS selectors, XPath, or regex (pattern matching on text) for targeted cases.

 Why does my parser keep breaking?

-Sites change their markup.
-Use resilient selectors, validate output, and alert on missing fields so you catch breakage early.
+Because sites change their markup, which breaks the selectors your parser relies on.
+Use resilient selectors, validate your output, and set up alerts on missing fields so you catch breakage early.

 Can I get already-parsed structured data?

-Yes - some scraping APIs return structured JSON for popular sites, so you don't write or maintain parsers yourself.
+Yes.
+Some scraping APIs return structured JSON for popular sites, so you don't have to write or maintain parsers yourself.